GNX establishes local presence in UAE to fuel Middle East growth

 The Middle East has emerged as a hub of innovation and a thriving destination for international businesses.
 At the same time, it presents unique challenges in the telecom space: from navigating local regulations to dealing with varying infrastructure standards.

-“But connectivity in the Middle East doesn’t need to be complicated.
-Our goal is to help global enterprises navigate the unique challenges of the region,” says Meijer.
-“GNX is an authority when it comes to the design and delivery of complex and large connectivity projects.
-Our network team consists of multiple CCIE-level experts who truly understand the requirements of global enterprises, especially in more challenging and regulated regions.”
+"But connectivity in the Middle East doesn't need to be complicated," says Meijer.
+"GNX is an authority when it comes to the design and delivery of complex and large connectivity projects, especially in more challenging and regulated regions.
+Our goal is to help global enterprises navigate through these complexities."

-GNX has extensive global, regional, and local partnerships to provide customers with internet access in 190+ countries while also offering latency- (ULL) and cost-optimized private connectivity from the UAE and other MEA countries to anywhere in the world.
+GNX has extensive global, regional, and local partnerships to provide customers with internet access and private connectivity in 190+ countries.

 About GNX